 • Refusing to eat food left at the bottom of the bowl

-We designed Americat stainless steel cat bowls specifically for cats’ sensitive whiskers.
-Our wide, low-profile design allows cats' whiskers to remain above the bowl while they eat or drink.
+Americat Company stainless steel cat bowls are specifically designed for cats’ sensitive whiskers.
+The wide, low-profile design allows cats' whiskers to remain above the bowl while they eat or drink, preventing whisker fatigue.
 See Bella's little whiskers above the bowl!

 Keep your cats comfortable during mealtime by giving them whisker friendly cat bowls.

 This is not medical advice.
 If you are concerned about the health of your cat, contact your veterinarian.